Demystify This!

 Dropping the perfect swear word in the perfect place, with learned intonation, can also provide excellent punctuation.
 Proper usage can garner the attention and adulation from those listening to an otherwise boring story about our trip to the post office.
 They can provide an interesting or funny comma, if we know how to pound our point home with a more offensive and exciting exclamation point.
 The proper technique involves a one-step, two-step, shock, shock, shock! series of steps that we should follow with a casual, blasé open turn that suggests this isn’t half as meaningful to us as it is to you.

 I have an almost inbred need to seek the countervailing winds, and when I saw everyone begin swearing as often as they could, I joined in.
-Hey, even a rebel needs to fit in when they’re all young and vulnerable, and we need their attention and their laughter.
+Hey, even a rebel needs to fit in when we’re all young and vulnerable, and we need them to pay attention to us, and we savor their laughter.

-I learned the way of the words from a sweaty, greazy, and hairy Gary who worked on the line at a restaurant where we worked.
+I learned the way of the words from a sweaty, greazy, and hairy Gary who worked the line at a restaurant where we worked.
 Gary was twenty-five, I was fifteen, and in our little world, he was the master chef of comedy.
-Yet, Gary’s recipe of comedy was so effortless that it almost appeared unintentional.
-He had some unique internal wiring I’ve only met a few times since that could make a trip to the post office to buy stamps not just funny, but knee-slapping hilarious, and he, and his stories weren’t vulgar-reliant.
+Yet, Gary’s recipe of comedy was so effortless that it appeared almost unintentional.
+He had some unique internal wiring I’ve only met a few times since that could make a trip to the post office to buy stamps not just funny, but knee-slapping hilarious, and he, and his stories were not vulgar-reliant.

-Gary did swear, on occasion, but he used them as a master chef might use paprika or oregano, knowing how powerful a subtle burst of flavor can be when using them as a topical ingredient, or garnish.
-The problem for the rest of us is that once we develop a taste for spice, we begin adding so much more that we all but kill the meal.
-When it became obvious to me that few of my peers followed Gary’s recipe of subtle, judicious use of spicing, and I noticed that swearing in a joke or story was not just expected but required for laughter, I began to reevaluate.
+Gary swore, but he used them as a master chef might use paprika or oregano, knowing how powerful a subtle burst of flavor can be when using them as a topical ingredient, or garnish.
+The problem for the rest of us is that once we develop a taste for spice, we can’t help but add so much that we all but kill the meal.
+When it became obvious to me that few of my peers followed Gary’s recipe of subtle, judicious use of spicing, I noticed that swearing in a joke or story was not just expected but required for laughter, and I began to reevaluate.

 The Reevaluations

 Having a child led to another level of reevaluation.
 If we don’t want to hear swear words coming out of their mouth, we have to be more careful about what words we use around them.
-Some don’t mind it.
+Some don’t agree.

-“It’s a word,” some parents say.
-“I can think of a thousand other things, right here and now, that I don’t want to hear out of their mouth.
+“It’s a word,” parents, say.
+“I can think of a thousand other things, right here and now, that I don’t want to hear coming out of their mouth.
 That was just a word.
 Quit being so stuffy.”

-In this second reevaluation, I became more aware of the situation specific nature of the lewd lexicon.
-If we’re building something with our kid, and we hammer our index finger, how do we react?
-What do we say to effectively express our temporary but excruciating pain?
+In this second reevaluation, I became more aware of the situation specific nature of my lewd lexicon.
+If we’re building something with our kid, and we hammer our index finger, what do we say to effectively express our temporary but excruciating pain?
 If we experience situations that call for exaggerated emotions of urgency, anger, disappointment and frustration, how do we express these exaggerated emotions if we’re not going to swear?
-How do we move our audience in an offensive way to properly convey utter disdain, and inform the world that we have a painful bobo, if we’re not going to swear?
+How do we move our audience in an offensive way to properly convey disdain, and inform the world that we have a painful bobo, if we’re not going to swear?
 If we’ve ever had such discussions with ourselves, we’ll realize that we’ve been cursing and swearing so often and for so long that somewhere along the line we became vulgar reliant.
-When this need to express ourselves meets our desire to influence others through language, we realize that we need to our situation-specific gaps with something.
+When this need to express ourselves meets our desire to influence others through language, we realize that we need to fill our situation-specific gaps with something.

 My solution was to sarcastically invent my own swear words to convey these emotions.
-Some worked, most didn’t.
-In the midst of this pursuit (which increased tenfold when the offspring, my little demon, announced his entry into the world), it dawned on me that playful substitutes encounter roadblocks.
+Some, like fooey monsters and fudge nuggets, worked, but most didn’t.
+In the midst of this pursuit (which increased tenfold when the offspring, my little demon, announced his entry into the world), it dawned on me that playful substitutes always hit roadblocks.

-We won’t see it until we try to introduce playful substitutes to our vocabulary, but traditional swear words provide pitch-perfect stress that we need to provoke and offend to abide by the unspoken, quid pro quo contracts we have with one another.
+I never considered the value of swear words, until I tried to introduce playful substitutes, but I found that traditional swear words provide pitch-perfect stress that we need to provoke and offend.
 It’s the way of the words.
 In order to replace the traditionally shocking and offensive words, I realized we need replacements that can shock or offend slightly before the confusion sets in.
 Even as I was playing with this whole dynamic, I realized the the words I would use needed to be spat in anger, disgust, or whatever emotion I deemed specific to punctuate that situation to lead everyone within earshot to recognize my reaction.
 To arrive at a suitable replacement, I knew I needed to study the irreplaceable swear words our ancestors chose to convey emotions.

 The study was brief and not very thorough, but I found that most of these words are so much older than we thought.
 The next thing we find, when we try to invent new, offensive words, is that our ancestors obviously knew what they were doing when they chose those offensive, therapeutic, and therapeutically offensive words.
 For some reason, using hard consonants, such as a hard (‘F’), an enunciated (‘T’), or the unpleasant (‘K’) sounds, work surprisingly well in certain situations.
 The (‘K’), in particular, can prove to be quite the crowd-pleaser, if we hit it hard and hold it for a second.